kraktus/lichess-time-spent/README.md

 # lichess-time-spent

-Extracting time spent playing on Lichess by player
+Extracting time spent playing on Lichess by player, and analysing it

-## Usage
+## Extracting time spent playing

 To extract the data, you need a working rust installation: `cargo run --release -- <PATH_TO_PGN> <NUMBER_OF_GAMES_IN_PGN>`